Maximum Sum-Rank Distance Codes over Finite Chain Rings: Preliminaries on Finite Chain Rings

 \section{Preliminaries on Finite Chain Rings}

-In this preliminary section, introduce and revisit some important properties of finite chain rings.
+In this preliminary section, we introduce and revisit some important properties of finite chain rings.
 We refer the reader to \cite{mcdonald} for more details.

-A \textit{local ring} is a ring with only one maximal ideal, and a \textit{chain ring} is a (local) ring whose ideals form a chain with respect to set inclusion.
+A \textit{local ring} is a ring with only one maximal ideal, and a \textit{chain ring} is a ring whose ideals form a chain with respect to set inclusion, thus being a local ring.
 Throughout this manuscript, we fix a finite chain ring $ R $, meaning a chain ring of finite size.
 We will denote by $ \mathfrak{m} $ the maximal ideal of $ R $.
 Since $ R $ is finite and $ R/\mathfrak{m} $ is a field, then it must be a finite field.
 We will fix the prime power $ q = |R/\mathfrak{m}| $, and we denote $ \mathbb{F}_q = R / \mathfrak{m} $, the \textit{finite field} with $ q $ elements.